mosen/profiledocs/source/payloads/restrictions.rst

 Restrictions
 ============

+A Restrictions payload allows the administrator to restrict the user from doing certain things with the device, such as using the camera.

+The Restrictions payload is supported in iOS; some keys are also supported in macOS, as noted below.

 .. pfm:: manifests/ac2/com.apple.applicationaccess manifest.plist

 Keys
 ----

 .. pfmkey:: allowAppInstallation manifests/ac2/com.apple.applicationaccess manifest.plist

+Supervised
+    YES

+.. tip:: This key is deprecated on unsupervised devices.

 .. pfmkey:: allowUIAppInstallation manifests/ac2/com.apple.applicationaccess manifest.plist

+Supervised
+    YES

+iOS
+    9.0+

 .. pfmkey:: allowAutomaticAppDownloads manifests/ac2/com.apple.applicationaccess manifest.plist
 .. pfmkey:: allowAppRemoval manifests/ac2/com.apple.applicationaccess manifest.plist
 .. pfmkey:: allowEnterpriseAppTrust manifests/ac2/com.apple.applicationaccess manifest.plist